Want to help out or contribute?

 # Alternatively, if you want workers to run on a high-performance computing

-# example is a controller for Sun Grid Engine (SGE).
+# The following example is a controller for Sun Grid Engine (SGE).

 #